brean/docker-ros/README.md

  - Part 4 introduces **Dev Container** and using breakpoints in VS Code
  - Part 5 includes visual ros-tools (rviz2) using **xhost**
  - Part 6 connects to real devices from inside docker, revisiting volumes and the special **device** option to use USB-Devices like Gamepads or the kobuki base.
- - Part 7 is a small detour to a more custom c-code for raspberry pi pico
+ - Part 7 is a small detour to a more custom c-code for Raspberry Pi Pico2
  - Part 8 looks at integration and connection to other systems, how docker systems are often used in **server setup**
  - Part 9 discusses dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt **package manager** to more robotics specific systems like **vcstool** or **autoproj**.
  - Part 10 gives an example on how to deploy the docker image to your robot, how you cross-build using **dockerx** for your robots CPU and some best practices.